mniebling/mniebling.github.io/Projects/DailyStandup/index.md

 ![DailyStandup: Bullet charts]({{site.img}}/projects/dailystandup/bullets.png)

-Each bullet chart is scaled to percentages so that the user can make relevant comparisons between a units whose allotments may be several orders of magnitude apart.
+Each bullet chart is scaled to percentages so that the user can make relevant comparisons between units whose allotments may be several orders of magnitude apart.
 The grid ticks are placed at 25% intervals and the darker gray range bar represents 100% of the allotment (some may go over, so the lighter bar displays up to 125% capacity).

-This view, unlike most of the app, is laid out vertically; the 100% mark becomes a single visual reference point as the user scrolls through the data, so they can make comparisons with minimal eye movement across the canvas.
+This view, unlike most of the app, is laid out vertically; the 100% mark becomes a visual reference point as the user scrolls through the data, so they can make comparisons with minimal eye movement across the canvas.

 ### Carefully choosing scales for map data